DrMarkusVoss/pumla/pumla_UsersGuide.md

 rare exceptions where you want it. ;-)

 ### `$PUMVarShowBodyInternals : boolean`
-Defines whether the internals of the model elements are shown.
+Defines whether the internals of the model element are shown.
 Internals can be elements directly modelled into the body or elements belonging inside indirectly, by using the `'PUMLAPARENT` marking.

+### `$PUMVarShowBodyInternalsDyn : boolean`
+Defines whether the dynamic internals of the model element are shown.
+That way you can decide to show only dynamic internals or only static internals (previous global variable) or both.

 ### `$PUMVarShowTaggedValues : boolean`
 Defines whether the tagged values table of the model element